armanengin/Data-Compressor/README.md

 ## Explanation
 This program presents detailed insights on zlib performance by providing more metrics compared to the evlaution task.
 This program compresses an input file using zlib, and evaluates the compression task via informative printed metrics, such as **_inputFile size, compressed file size, compression ratio, compression time, decompression time, entropy values and data integrity_**.
+Moreover, it has unit testing feature to test if the entropy function works as expected.

 ## How to Use It
 To use this program, you would need to have the zlib library installed and linked to your executable.
 For example, if you were using the g++ compiler on a Linux system, you could compile the program like this: